tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hosting_and_deployment.md

 The introduction on the [Read the Docs homepage](https://readthedocs.org/) describes the platform as follows:

 > We will host your documentation for free forever.
 There are no tricks.
-We help 94,898 open source projects share their docs. ...
+We help 94,898 open-source projects share their docs. ...
 Whenever you push code to your favorite version control system, whether that is Git, Mercurial, Bazaar, or Subversion, we will automatically build your docs so your code and documentation are never out of sync.

 Read the Docs provides both an open-source, free version ([readthedocs.org](https://readthedocs.org/)) and a commercial version ([readthedocs.com](https://readthedocs.com/)).
 These tiers allow you to level-up your project when your needs mature but also don't lock you into a paid solution when you're not ready for it.